County Auditor Overview

 The audit resulted in four observations.
 First, the process for developing the rental book, which is the list of all County and Arlington Public Schools (APS) vehicles with their annual cost and maintenance cost, appears sound.
 Second, several improvements to the fleet utilization policy were made during the audit and will improve the efficient use and proper sizing of the fleet.
 Third, an analysis of FY 2018 maintenance work orders showed that timeliness was generally good but that there was room for improvement.
 Finally, the audit showed the safety processes with the Equipment Bureau were valuable, and that some improvements are needed to support incident prevention.
 Eight recommendations are provided alongside the four observation areas.

 As the number of follow-up reports have increased it is valuable to see the overall progress toward implementing audit recommendations.
-The County Auditor has compiled all recommendations from all audit reports issued into the following spreadsheet.
+The County Auditor compiles all recommendations from all audit reports issued into the following spreadsheet.
 Users can access the spreadsheet to assess overall progress toward full implementation of audit recommendations, filtered by attributes such as report topic or implementation status.
-This spreadsheet will be updated after the completion of each follow-up report, and will be presented at each Audit Committee meeting as part of the County Auditor's status report.
+This spreadsheet will be updated after the completion of each follow-up report and will be presented at Audit Committee meetings.
+As of May 31, 2022, all audits except the non-profit funding audit have received at least one follow-up review.

-As of January 2022, the County Auditor's reports contained a total of 72 recommendations.
+As of May 2022, the County Auditor's six reports contained a total of 74 recommendations.
 The following dashboard provides the overall follow-up status at a glance.

 |No Follow-up Work Completed Yet